Ircam-RnD/biquad-filter/README.md

 # Biquad Filter library

-> The Biquad Filter is a JavaScript library that implements a cascade of biquad filters.
+> The Biquad Filter is a JavaScript library implementing a cascade of biquad filters

 This library implements a [biquad filter](http://en.wikipedia.org/wiki/Digital_biquad_filter) with the possibility of use a cascade of biquad filters where you can specify the coefficients: